semcneil/WiFiNINA-AJAX/README.md

 # WiFiNINA AJAX Demonstration

  A simple web server that lets you blink an LED and read and ADC input without refreshing the page through AJAX.
+This also demonstrates serving multiple webpages using a WiFiNINA based system.

  This sketch will print the IP address of your WiFi module (once connected) to the Serial Monitor.
 From there, you can open that address in a web browser